SpocWiki/_public/schema.org/type/is_a_/action/transfer_action/receive_action.md

 Tag Instances like this:
 #is_/a_/receive_action

 The act of physically/electronically taking delivery of an object that has been transferred from an origin to a destination.
-Reciprocal of SendAction.<br/><br/>
+Reciprocal of SendAction.

-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/SendAction">SendAction</a>: The reciprocal of ReceiveAction.</li>
 <li><a class="localLink" href="/TakeAction">TakeAction</a>: Unlike TakeAction, ReceiveAction does not imply that the ownership has been transferred (e.g. I can receive a package, but it does not mean the package is now mine).</li>